USEPA/spsurvey.manuscript/README.md

 2. `cont_summaries.csv`: Contains the summary output for the BMMI simulations

 Raw simulation output for the Atrazine presence simulations is not included in the package installation but is available [here](https://github.com/USEPA/spsurvey.manuscript/blob/main/inst/output/cat_results.csv).
 Raw simulation output for the BMMI simulations is not included in the package installation but is available [here](https://github.com/USEPA/spsurvey.manuscript/blob/main/inst/output/cont_results.csv).

+### Disclaimer

+The views expressed in this manuscript are those of the authors and do not necessarily represent the views or policies of the U.S. Environmental Protection Agency.
+Any mention of trade names, products, or services does not imply an endorsement by the U.S. government or the U.S. Environmental Protection Agency.
+The U.S. Environmental Protection Agency does not endorse any commercial products, services, or enterprises.